mafiascum/forum-deployment/README.md

 1) produce a config file and note the sphinx_id in it (it's the nonsense alphanumeric string in source_phpbb_SPHINX_ID_main)
 1) Create an index for Sphinx fulltext
 1) While in here, go to the email settings:
-    * server: email-smtp.us-east-1.amazonaws.com
+    * server: postfix
     * port: 587
-    * username / password: mafiascum-smtp IAM credentials you created above
+    * username / password: leave blank
 1) in ACP, go to `Board Features` and set `Display unapproved posts to the author:` to `No`.
 This tanks performance if left on.
 1) in your `.env`, set the SPHINX_ID to that alphanumeric string you noted earlier
 1) `docker-compose up -d sphinx`